 For Nursing and Midwifery students only, the Registration Wizard will be live from 10.00am on Thursday 1 September and, in advance of this, you will receive details about your enrolment and registration from the School of Nursing and Midwifery.
 Please note that enrollment and registration normally takes place on 6 & 7 September.

 Depending on your programme of study, you may be allowed to choose your modules, when using the Registration Wizard.
 Please note that this differs vastly between programmes and Schools.
 You must check your Queen’s email on an ongoing basis, following receipt, to find out what is required regarding enrolment.

 Information will also be available on the Welcome Week website at www.qub.ac.uk/welcome.

 Information about student accommodation at Queen’s and how to apply is available at http://www.stayatqueens.com/.
 The Accommodation website is designed to guide you through your options for living in Belfast, when at Queen’s and to make sure you know what you need to do in order to arrange your accommodation.
 You should apply online for your accommodation at http://www.stayatqueens.com/.

-Accommodation will be available from from 19 September 2015 for a 38-week contract, or 12 September for a 39-week contact, most suitable if you are arriving early or if you are an international student attending the International Students' Welcome and Orientation Programme.
+Accommodation will be available from 17 September 2016 for a 38-week contract, or 10 September 2016 for a 39-week contract, most suitable if you are an international student attending the International Students’ Welcome and Orientation Programme.
 You should read the Allocation Policy on the Accommodation website, noting in particular relevant closing dates.
-We would highlight that, for students from Northern Ireland, the closing date for applications is 1 August 2015.
+We would highlight that, for students from Northern Ireland, the closing date for applications is 1 August 2016.

 Any queries about accommodation should be addressed to: